rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 A scheduling agent might be authorized to book meetings with routine contacts during business hours but escalate requests from VIPs, meetings outside business hours, or scheduling conflicts that require judgment calls.
 Within its boundaries, it acts independently.
 Beyond its boundaries, it defers to you.

 Semi-autonomous agents offer the best balance for many applications.
 They handle routine cases efficiently while ensuring human judgment applies to exceptional situations.
-The key is defining boundaries well—clear enough that the agent knows when to act versus escalate, appropriate enough that escalation happens when it should.
+The key is defining boundaries well-clear enough that the agent knows when to act versus escalate, appropriate enough that escalation happens when it should.

 ### Fully Autonomous Agents

 At the highest autonomy level, fully autonomous agents pursue goals independently, making all decisions necessary to achieve objectives without human approval.
 They may report on their activities but do not wait for permission.

-A fully autonomous research agent might continuously monitor your competitive landscape, identify significant developments, conduct deeper research when warranted, and synthesize findings into regular briefings—all without any human direction beyond the initial objective.
+A fully autonomous research agent might continuously monitor your competitive landscape, identify significant developments, conduct deeper research when warranted, and synthesize findings into regular briefings-all without any human direction beyond the initial objective.

 Fully autonomous agents are appropriate for well-defined tasks where the cost of occasional errors is acceptable, where speed matters more than perfection, and where you have high confidence in the agent's judgment.
 They offer the greatest time savings but also require the greatest trust.